LTHTR-DST/hdruk_avoidable_admissions/docs/index.md

 The study documentation is maintained at <https://mattstammers.github.io/hdruk_avoidable_admissions_collaboration_docs>.

-The code in this repository and its use are documented here.
+The `avoidable_admissions` Python package is documented here along with examples.

 ## Installation